hawkng/appscript-drivepicker/README.md

 # drivepicker-appscript
-This is simple Google App Script project which embeds Google Drive picker in a deployed web app.
+This is simple Google App Script project (deployed as web app) which embeds a Google Drive picker as part of the front-end UI

 #### Login with your Google account to see the :book: [demo](https://script.google.com/macros/s/AKfycbz3kkMFOk1P83gvFvyMnTVGKkjMqy71n4bJzi2GCUGrpCQWhKE/exec)